roskiecruz/music-player/README.md

 # Music player
-An experiment on audio files
+An experiment on audio files and updating CSS elements based on audio events.

+TODO: Add volume functionality

 Resources used:
 - Google Fonts